Snow’s coming down here now like confetti for a party that just won’t stop and the orchard just keeps on welcoming the whole thing.

 And when snow falls off a tree in the orchard and you are there to hear it — maybe it makes the sound of grace?

-Advent, it is made of the moments —
+Advent, it is made of the moments of waiting —